Bowl with Indigo-glazed dyeing / Shomura Ken【Arita】

 Ceramic Feature

-Aizome Kamon Bachi (藍染花紋鉢)
+The title is Aizome Kamon Bachi (藍染花紋鉢).

 This is a large pot with diameter of 40cm or more, so Shomura-san packs it carefully.